You are here

 4. Establish the expected outcome

-An outcome of teacher learning could mean a change in teacher behavior which could be evidenced through observation; or increased knowledge, demonstrated through discussion or assessment.
+An outcome of teacher learning could mean a change in teacher behaviour which could be evidenced through observation; or increased knowledge, demonstrated through discussion or assessment.

 Establishing realistic and measurable outcomes will help you, the teachers and the institution to focus on manageable success criteria for the resource(s) you recommend or use to address teacher learning needs.
 Unrealistic outcomes lead to dissatisfied teachers and institutions because their expectations have not been met.